evanmurray99/evanmurray99.github.io/README.md

 **Note**: You can edit multiple settings of your static site by editing the `_config.yml` file.

-1. Put you `resume.md` inside the `_Posts` folder and rename the resume to follow same format as the sample post.
-It will look something like this `2022-10-29-evan's-resume.md`
+1. Move your `resume.md` inside the `_Posts` folder
+2. Rename the resume to follow same format as the sample post.
+It will look like this: `2022-10-29-evan's-resume.md`
-2. Open the resume file and add the following table at the top of the document using Visual Studio Code.
+3. Open the resume file, add the following table at the top of the document using Visual Studio Code.

 		---
 		layout: post/m